Juul: United States

 According to Dow Jones VentureSource, Juul Labs was the sixth-most valuable US startup in July 2018, behind Uber and Airbnb.
 Juul's revenue in 2018 was $1 billion, up from approximately $245 million in 2017.
 Juul's success has inspired a number of imitators, namely pod-mod devices with similar boxy designs.
 These devices come from companies ranging from startups to "Big Tobacco" company R.J.
 Reynolds.
-The company filed a complaint with the U.S. International Trade Commission (ITC) in early-October 2018 over counterfeit products manufactured by companies in the United States and China that Juul Labs says infringed on its US patents.
-The complaint seeks to end importation of these products into the US.
-In February 2019, Juul sued several companies for infringing on its trademarks, among which was a cartoon logo titled the Juul Monster.